 An exquisite first flush 2018 production from organic tea estate of Jun Chiyabari, Nepal.
-This batch made with abundant spring buds packs in sweet refreshing aroma and flavors, representing the best of the high grown spring teas.
+This batch of Himalayan Tippy organic black tea made with abundant spring buds packs in sweet refreshing aroma and flavors, representing the best of the high grown spring teas.

 DRY LEAF: Gently rolled, olive green, abundantly tippy, clean, gorgeous looking, grassy, slightly peppery notes.

 INFUSION: Plump leaves, smell of peach and ripe mangoes.

 CUP: Light amber.
 Aroma of peach and shortbread.
 Notes of peach, green apples, and wild flowers fill the liquor.
 Crisp, delicate and refreshing.

 1 tbsp (2.5 gm) for 12 oz cup

 Jun Chiyabari, Hille, Nepal (Certified Organic)

 DESCRIPTION A first flush Nepal organic black tea with an exquisite floral and peachy character, it remains easily one of our spring favorites from the...
 View full product details